 106-1.01 SOURCE OF SUPPLY AND QUALITY REQUIREMENTS.
+In fifth paragraph, in two places remove the text: "Approved Products List" and replace with: Qualified Products List E36(01/27/07)

 Add the following:

 Buy America Provision.
 Comply with the requirements of 23 CFR 635.410, Buy America Requirements, and shall submit a completed Material Origin Certificate, Form 25D-60, before award of the contract.